Julian Webb: Georgia Senate

 In 1963, Webb was elected to the Georgia Senate as a Democrat.
 During his time in the Senate he served as Assistant Floor Leader in 1963 and Floor Leader in 1964.
 He was President Pro Tem from 1967 to 1969.
 He served on the Georgia Constitution Revision Commission in 1963 and 1969, the Governor's Judicial Processes Commission from 1971 to 1973, the Criminal Law Study Commission from 1972 to 1974.
 He left the Senate in 1974.

 Arthur K. Bolton, the former Attorney General of Georgia, credited Webb with being "very instrumental in securing passage of the present Appellate Court Retirement System of Georgia, and this did as much to strengthen our appellate judicial system in Georgia as anything done in recent history."

 Georgia Court of Appeals

 In 1974 he was appointed by Governor Jimmy Carter to the Georgia Court of Appeals.
 He was elected to the position later that year.
 While on the court, he was appointed to the Governor's Commission on Court Organization and Structure in 1975.
-He was also a member of the National Council of State Court Representatives from 1975 to 1978 and chairman of the Judicial Council of Georgia from 1978-1979.
+He was also a member of the National Council of State Court Representatives from 1975 to 1978 and chairman of the Judicial Council of Georgia from 1978 to 1979.
 He resigned from the court in 1979 after serving as the presiding judge.